cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 end
 ```

-After adding the `debugger` statement, restart your Rails server and click the 'Route Again' button on the Inbound Email detail page.
+After adding the `debugger` statement, restart your Rails server and click the 'Route again' button on the Inbound Email detail page.

-Since this app is only running with `rails server` and not using any Procfile,
-we'll see the debugger open in the terminal where the server is running.
+Note: Since this app is only running with `rails server` and not using a Procfile, you'll see the debugger open in the terminal where the server is running.
 If
 you're using a Procfile and with something like [Overmind](https://github.com/DarthSim/overmind){:target="_blank"}, you can connect
-to the debugger with `overmind connect web` or `overmind connect worker`
-depending on your specific setup.
+to the debugger with `overmind connect web` or `overmind connect worker` depending on your specific setup.

 <div class="my-5">
 <img